1. Setting up your RDP manually

 The steps to creating RDPs on Mac, mobile, and PC are detailed in the guides below.
 Here's where to find the relevant details for each stage of the setup.

-- Username and Password: Where the server username and password are referenced ensure you're entering your new PPSHosted\ username and the passphrase provided in your spreadsheet.
+- Username and Password: Where the server username and password are referenced ensure you're entering your new ppshosted\username and the passphrase provided in the email sent with your login details.

 - PC/Computer Name: Where you're asked to enter the PC, Computer, or Server name use client.ppshosted.com